 BeBe joined us in December of 2019 after retiring from breeding.
 BeBe is a Morgan standing about 14.2 hands tall.
 While BeBe was not used as a riding horse for most of her life, she has the perfect demeanor for our program.
 Laura and all the volunteers have been continually impressed by her willingness to try new things and calm nature.
 BeBe started in our lesson program just weeks after joining our herd.
 She does not like standing still and does not like going fast, her perfect lesson is one with lots of walking and very few gossip breaks!

 Grace was a wonderfully unexpected addition to our program when Empowering Strides moved to Pomeroy Stables.
-Grace is owned by Rachel Pomeroy and the Pomeroy family.
-Grace is a 14 year old Appendix Quarter Horse meaning she is part thoroughbred and part quarter horse.
-Grace stands about 15.2 and handles all our riders from big to small.
-At first Grace did not like our games like plastic rings and bean bags but Grace has warmed up to our antics and has been amazing in lessons.
-Fun fact: Grace our volunteer and Grace the horse are very similar and love each other.
+Grace was owned by Rachel Pomeroy and the Pomeroy family.
+In December of 2019 Grace officially became an Empowering Strides horse.
+Grace is a 20 year old Appendix Quarter Horse meaning she is part thoroughbred and part quarter horse.
+Grace stands about 15 hands and handles all our riders from big to small.
+Grace has been an invaluable part of our program, she enjoys all the hugs and cuddles from her riders.

 It is with a heavy heart that we announce that Rachel Pomeroy tragically passed away in January 2017.
 Rachel was attending WSU and looking forward to dedicating her life to being a nurse.
 Rachel was very happy that Grace was helping out with Empowering Strides and the Pomeroy Family has given the blessing for Grace to continue being used in our program.
 RIP Rachel.